Campfire Planning Sheet

 And the green grass grew all around

-A gypsy rover came over the hill
+A gypsy rover came over the

 Down through the valley so shady.